yav40/Roo-Code/.changeset/chatty-ravens-study.md

 "roo-cline": minor
 ---

-Enabled Roo Cline to use pupetteer to prompt a browser and manually authenticate to site it cant by itself
+Enabled Roo Cline to use puppeteer and connect to a current browser which is already authenticated to multiple sites.